kkz6/devkarti/src/content/blog/laravel-pipelines.md

 ```

-Finally you update your index method to add the query filters to the pipelines.
+Finally, you update your index method to add the query filters to the pipelines.

 ```php